DanielBandarica02/SOC-HomeLab/phase-1-infrastructure-setup/README.md

 #### Kali Attack
 <img width="500" height="283" alt="image" src="https://github.com/user-attachments/assets/38781ffd-8aca-4462-8281-188eb7d466b3" />
+To assign a static IP in Linux, the network configuration file must be edited manually via terminal.
+The file `/etc/network/interfaces` is modified to set a fixed IP address, subnet mask and interface for the Internal Network adapter.
 <img width="600" height="333" alt="image" src="https://github.com/user-attachments/assets/776a0a06-1f59-4c5d-906d-cec26e482dd6" />
+Once the configuration is applied and the network service restarted, the command `ip a` is used to verify that the static IP has been correctly assigned to the interface.

 #### Target Windows
 <img width="320" height="400" alt="image" src="https://github.com/user-attachments/assets/03d912a0-a613-4c1d-97c5-67d78917e5a6" />
+To assign a static IP in Windows 11, the network adapter settings are accessed through Control Panel.
+The Internal Network adapter is configured with a fixed IP address and subnet mask under IPv4 properties.
 <img width="400" height="380" alt="image" src="https://github.com/user-attachments/assets/57b57d15-a3a6-4d0b-85d1-252ba19d46cc" />
+The command `ipconfig` in CMD confirms the static IP has been successfully assigned to the Internal Network adapter.

 #### Wazuh
 <img width="671" height="381" alt="image" src="https://github.com/user-attachments/assets/f4884e31-5b8b-46a5-858d-a9f2ab9c6213" />
+To assign a static IP in Ubuntu Desktop, the network settings are accessed through the GUI.
+The Internal Network adapter is set to Manual mode with a fixed IP address and subnet mask.
 <img width="671" height="381" alt="image" src="https://github.com/user-attachments/assets/f780330c-3759-4571-84c8-6b8594a644f0" />
+The command `ip a` confirms the static IP has been successfully applied to the enp0s8 interface.

 #### Splunk
 <img width="571" height="280" alt="image" src="https://github.com/user-attachments/assets/c2a89176-c0f2-433d-8642-78838fbabe31" />
+To assign a static IP in Ubuntu Desktop, the network settings are accessed through the GUI.
+The Internal Network adapter is set to Manual mode with a fixed IP address and subnet mask.
 <img width="571" height="280" alt="image" src="https://github.com/user-attachments/assets/27b48f75-ecf8-4127-be19-5b4fde5a5742" />
+The command `ip a` confirms the static IP has been successfully applied to the enp0s8 interface.